 How do you measure collaboration, employee engagement, and improved communication in hard numbers?
-How will you know if your intranet is successful?
+In other words, how will you know if your intranet is successful?

-Trying to create intranet metrics can be challenging.
-It’s certainly not as easy as, say, CRM software, where the classic sales pitch is “sell one more thing and the software pays for itself”.
-Since intranets affect many areas of the business and are used for many different purposes within an organization, figuring out how to measure success can feel like trying to nail jello to the wall.
+Creating intranet metrics can be challenging.
+Since intranets affect many areas of the business and are used for different purposes within an organization, figuring out how to measure success can feel like trying to nail jello to the wall.

-The good news is that it’s actually not that hard… as long as you start with your intranet strategy and objectives.
-Your intranet strategy should be aligned with company goals.
-It should be designed to drive business outcomes.
-(If you haven’t gotten this far yet, see How to Align Intranet Plans with Company Strategy).
+The good news is that it’s actually not that hard, as long as you start with your intranet strategy and objectives.
+Your intranet strategy should be aligned with company goals, and it should be designed to drive business outcomes.

-Once you know the business outcomes you are trying to achieve, creating and implementing KPIs becomes pretty straightforward.
+Once you have defined your business outcomes, creating and implementing KPIs are pretty straightforward.
 From there, you can identify problems, celebrate success, and create an ongoing improvement plan.

 The Measurement Process

-As we mentioned before, it starts with strategy.
-If you don’t have an intranet strategy, feel no shame (we see this frequently, where people have an idea of what they want the intranet to accomplish — but haven’t laid it out on paper)!
+If you don’t have an intranet strategy, don’t worry.
+Many people have a general idea of what they want an intranet to accomplish but haven’t laid it out on paper.
 Go back and create one now.

 |Success Evidence Type||Success Evidence Examples|

 Once you have defined success, take your evidence and think of ways you can measure it.
-Make a laundry list of all metrics you can think of.
-We can prune this down later.
+Make a laundry list of all the intranet metrics you can think of.
 Here are a few examples, based on success evidence we defined above: